Making CoderPad products real, fair and loved

 Making the design real

 In technical interviews, some companies allow candidates to pick their preferred language.
 In the old version, picking a new language was simply commenting out the old code and allowing you to write code in the new language.
-This was no longer possible in the multi-file environment.
+In the multi-file environment this was no longer possible.
 We had to come up with a new structure to lay down the pad options.
 I added a tab bar to the pad and came up with different ways to display the options.
+That's how I added the tabs to separate the environments.

 Optimizing the design